 Answer: What?
 Oh, yeah.
 I have a husband.
 He’s a mechanic, which is neat because I get someone to work on my car for free.
 Well, and the price of parts.
 And the price of him spending half his time lying under cars.
 And the car parts in my yard and at times, even my house.
 And . . .
 I also have children.
-I have two daughters, ages 19 and 15.
-I call them affectionately Thing One and Thing Two and routinely feed them nitrates.
+I have two daughters, ages 21 and 17.
+I call them affectionately Thing One and Thing Two and how did I get so old????

 Question Six: Do you have any pets?

 Question Seven: Who the hell are Sad Pony and Squirrel?
 Aren’t they just pictures of animals?
 What is wrong with you?

 Answer: Hey, pretend interviewer, you are getting a bit nasty there.
 Sad Pony is a depressed pony and he is so real.
 Doubting Sad Pony makes him sad.
 Stop that.
 Squirrel is also real.
 You’ve probably seen him running across telephone wires.
 He’s a bit of a thrill seeker.
 There’s nothing wrong with me.
 My mother had me tested.

 Question Eight: Do you have any other blogs to recommend?